Leadership

 Beth was born and raised in East London.
 Growing up in a family where faith was of paramount importance, she became strong in her values from an early age, however those close to her sadly fell into a criminal lifestyle which led to them spending time in prison.

 After completing her degree in Journalism Beth spent time volunteering at other criminal justice charities and writing for social justice magazines.
 She then worked as a full-time journalist covering Walthamstow which is how she was introduced to Spark2Life.
-After learning of the amazing work that Spark2Life carry out, Beth came on board to put her multimedia skills to use and she currently works in social media and admin.
+After learning of the amazing work that Spark2Life carry out, Beth came on board to put her multimedia skills to use and she started working in social media and admin but is now our full time Communications Officer.

 Beth is passionate about second chances and more opportunities to empower young people to become the best people they can be and contribute positively to their communities.